Tortoise Acquisition Corp. (SHLL)'s Financial Results Comparing With Insurance Acquisition Corp. (NASDAQ:INSUU) | New Business Observer

 |0%

-The shares of both Tortoise Acquisition Corp. and Insurance Acquisition Corp. are owned by institutional investors at 0% and 15.53% respectively.
-On the other hand, insiders owned about 2.77% of Insurance Acquisition Corp.’s shares.
+Institutional investors held 0% of Tortoise Acquisition Corp. shares and 15.53% of Insurance Acquisition Corp. shares.
+Comparatively, 2.77% are Insurance Acquisition Corp.’s share held by insiders.

 Performance